zzyAJohn/ajohn.top/docs/notes/cs61a/lab05.md

 :::

 ### Q6: Repeated
-Implement , which takes in an iterator and an integer greater than 1.
-It returns the first value in that appears times in a row.
-You may assume that there is an element of repeated at least times in a row.repeatedtktktk
+Implement repeated, which takes in an iterator t and an integer k greater than 1.
+It returns the first value in t that appears k times in a row.
+You may assume that there is an element of t repeated at least k times in a row.

-Important: Call on only the minimum number of times required.
-If you are receiving a exception, your function is calling too many times.nexttStopIterationrepeatednext
+**Important**: Call next on t only the minimum number of times required.
+If you are receiving a StopIteration exception, your repeated function is calling next too many times.

 ```py
 def repeated(t, k):